A Quiet Danger within your calling

 “Do not neglect the spiritual gift within you, which was bestowed on you through prophetic utterance with the laying on of hands by the presbytery.”

 Calling carries weight.
 Scripture calls it glory.
 Glory is not just brightness.
 It is weightiness.
-When something that carries glory becomes light in your eyes, you have not reduced the glory.
-You have reduced your alignment with it.
+When something that carries glory becomes light in your eyes, alignment begins to slip, even if activity remains.

 When Delilah pressed him, the text says: